brianlam38/Sec-Cheatsheets/Web_Cheatsheet.md

 XML input containing a reference to an external entity which is processed by a weakly configured XML parser, enabling disclosure of confidential data, denial of service, server side request forgery, port scanning from the perspective of the machine where the parser is located, and other system impacts.
 (OWASP)

 <a href="https://blog.netspi.com/attacking-sso-common-saml-vulnerabilities-ways-find/">Common SAML Implementation Mistakes</a>
-<a href="http://research.aurainfosec.io/bypassing-saml20-SSO/">SAML Raider guide</a>

 **SAML Components**
 _Relay State_: a token to reference state information maintained by the Service Provider (SP).